Adyen/adyen-hybris/README.md

 5. Initialize the platform from HAC.
   * Full initialization will remove all data.
 If this is not acceptable an update can be done instead.
 However, there is data loaded during the initialization/update that is required for the integration to function correctly.

-## Usage

-Explain how to use after installation.

-## Documentation
+## Usage & Documentation

-The documentation is inside the document folder of this repository.
+This is described in the documentation inside the document folder of this repository

 ## Licence